Optimization of the baseline and the parent muon energy for a low energy neutrino factory: Introduction

 The immediate goals for neutrino oscillation experiments are the measurements of (i) the mixing angle $\theta_{13}$, (ii) the CP violating phase $\delCP$, and (iii) the sign of $\dm{31}$, also known as the mass hierarchy.
 These three quantities, along with the precision measurements of the already known ones, are necessary in order to complete our knowledge of the neutrino mass spectrum.

 Among the three quantities mentioned above, $\theta_{13}$ is the most important since the determination of the other two depends crucially on the value of this parameter.
 If $\theta_{13}=0$, the CP phase is an unphysical quantity, while the determination of mass hierarchy, though possible in principle \cite{degouvea-winter}, becomes extremely challenging.
 If $\sin^2 2\theta_{13} \gtrsim 0.01$, its measurement will be within the reach of accelerator experiments like T2K, MINOS or NO$\nu$A that use conventional hadron beams, for certain $\delCP$ values.
 Indeed the recent results \cite{t2k-th13,minos-th13} indicate that such a measurement may soon be possible.
 If on the other hand the $\nu_\mu \to \nu_e$ signals observed here are background or statistical fluctuations, then $\theta_{13}$ may be even smaller.
 Reactor experiments, Double CHOOZ, Reno and Daya-Bay may probe this angle as long as $\sin^2 2\theta_{13} \gtrsim 0.033,0.018, \mathrm{and}~ 0.007$ respectively \cite{reactor-experiments}, independent of the value of $\delCP$ .
+(The Daya Bay \cite{dayabay-th13} and RENO \cite{reno-th13} experiments already claim the measurement of this angle to more than $5\sigma$, as mentioned earlier.)

 The most efficient way of determining mass hierarchy is the observation of the difference in Earth matter effects for the two hierarchies, which is possible if $\theta_{13}$ is sufficiently large.
 Future atmospheric neutrino experiments can achieve this task for $\sin^2 2\theta_{13} \sim 0.04$ at 95\% C.L. \cite{atm-hierarchy}.
 For T2K and NO$\nu$A, the sensitivity to hierarchy is possible for $\sin^2 2\theta_{13} > 0.02$ at 90\% C.L., albeit only for limited range of values of $\delCP$ \cite{lindner-superbeam}.